 A Taliban spokesperson Suhil Shaheen said in a tweet earlier this morning, Wednesday, October 23, that a Taliban delegation will attend Beijing conference on Chinese invitation to resume intra-Afghan dialogue.
 Shaheen said all Afghans will attend the conference on their personal capacity—pointing out that the group will not talk to Kabul-led delegation.

-government has confirmed that a group of Afghans will attend the talks.
+China has also invited the Afghan government and prominent Afghan politicians to join the table.
+The Afghan government has confirmed that a group of Afghans will attend the talks.

-dimension of Afghan peace talks
+Regional dimension of Afghan peace talks

 The Taliban delegation, though stressed on peace settlement, have refused to sit face-to-face with the Kabul government—labeling it a ‘puppet administration’.
 The Afghan government-led by the incumbent president Mohammad Ashraf Ghani repeatedly stressed on a political settlement with the Taliban but it has intractably adhered to a peace process led and owned by the Afghans, stressing that only an inclusive Afghan-led peace talks can help the country get rid of the bloodshed and conflict.

-official level, Iran, Saudi Arabia and the Gulf States have been supportive of Afghan peace talks while each have had its own political preferences.
+On official level, Iran, Saudi Arabia and the Gulf States have been supportive of Afghan peace talks while each have had its own political preferences.

-Beijing conference bridge gaps?
+Will Beijing conference bridge gaps?

 The question whether Beijing conference can bridge gaps existing over peace issue still remains a puzzle.
 Although Russia, China, Pakistan, and Qatar look on the same page on Afghan peace talks, India along with the Afghan government have hitherto felt being marginalized.